Founder and Executive Director

-Julie Kurtz is an author, national speaker and expert consulting and training internationally on trauma-responsive and resilience building strategies.
+Julie Kurtz is an author, speaker and expert consulting and training internationally on trauma-responsive and resilience building strategies.
 She has over 30 years of experience working with youth, adults and families who have experienced trauma and toxic stress.

 She is a co-author of:

-Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children
+Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children.
+(Edition 2)

 Culturally Responsive Self-Care for Early Childhood Educators